 I graduated with a bachelor’s degree in Creative Writing in 2012.
 During my studies, I undertook editing subjects to prepare for work in publishing houses.
 These subjects involved working on editing small zines as well as editing and working on a large print publication.
-After graduating, I spent three years as assistant staff for a writers’ centre, where I worked on all things editing, publishing, marketing and social media.
+After graduating, I spent six years as assistant staff for a writers’ centre, where I worked on all things editing, publishing, marketing and social media.

 While Australia has a formal editing accreditation exam through IPEd, it is not practical for me to sit for it at the moment, so my qualifications are my degree and past editing experiences.

 I’m fine editing or proofreading regular romance and any range of erotica for any sexual pairing.
 Most of my previous work has involved lesbian couples, but there’s a fairly even spread of heterosexual and gay couples.

 Texts that contain fetish content may vary for me, but I’m generally okay with most things that can be accepted on a certain imageboard.

 However, I would prefer not to work on any overly religious texts or texts that actively encourage hate speech.